 - Cosmetic soaps: Soaps for cosmetics

-The quasi-drugs shall have mild effects on the human body, and are designated by the MHLW based on the characteristics.
+The quasi-drugs products have mild effects on the human body, and the MHLW designates based on the characteristics.
 Generally, quasi-drugs include deodorants, depilatories, hair growth treatments, hair dyes, bath products, dentifrice, perm, and straightening products as well as medicated cosmetics.

 The cosmetic products that come under quasi drugs include